High Life Highland News

 Additional information for Editors:

-2. The new visitor attraction will add to the tourism offer in the area by creating a must-see visitor attraction that celebrates the spirit of the Highlands past, present and future, including its creativity, well-being, culture, heritage and natural environment.
+4. The new visitor experience will enhance the tourism offer in the area by creating a must-see visitor attraction that celebrates the spirit of the Highlands past, present, and future, including its creativity, well-being, culture, heritage, and natural environment.

 More information about High Life Highland